ABOUT AFTYN

 ENJOYING LIFE.

-When Aftyn isn’t at the Legislature or out in her community, she’s at home snuggling with her animals Franky (the pug), Lilly (the chonky cat), and Nug (the chaos agent), or watching RuPaul’s Drag Race at home with her partner Chris and Chris’ sons Sam and Luc.
+When Aftyn isn’t at the Legislature or out in her community, she’s at home snuggling with her animals Franky (the pug), Lilly (the chonky cat), and Nug (the chaos agent), or watching RuPaul’s Drag Race at home with her partner Chris and his kids.
 If you want to follow Aftyn’s animals on the campaign trail, be sure to check out the animals’ Instagram account called “ChonkyTonk.”

-Once a month, she makes the trek back to Knoxville to see her parents Bruce and Julianne, who have put up with her for 33 years and are her biggest fans.
-She also loves bugging her little brother Landyn, who, despite living in Dallas, is always ready to receive a political tweet with the comment “lol thought of you.”
+Once a month, she makes the trek back to Knoxville to see her parents, Bruce and Julianne, who have put up with her for 35 years and are her biggest fans.
+She also loves her little brother Landyn, who was obsessed with the Roman Empire even before it became a popular internet trend.

 P.S.
 If you need a podcast recommendation, Aftyn’s mom created “Red State, Blue Mom” which has over 1 MILLION views.
 Download the latest episode by clicking here.